Article

 Lack of Transparency

-When discussing changes to processes or employee roles, keep the human impact in mind.
 A lack of information may lead people to believe the worst and become defensive.
-If someone has been running reports in a certain way for many years and they are suddenly told that their process has been changed, they may resist the shift.
-Being transparent about upcoming changes before they occur, explaining the “why” behind the change, and having empathy and compassion for those who resist will help maintain morale during large-scale changes.
+If someone has been running reports in a certain way their process changes, they may resist the shift.
+Being transparent about upcoming changes before they occur, explaining the “why” behind the change, and having empathy and compassion for those who resist will help maintain morale.

 Embarking on Your Digital Journey

 While a patchwork approach to technology investment may suffice in the short term, it is not sustainable in the long run.
-A successfully implemented technology investment strategy will allow your organization to thrive in today’s digital landscape.
+Prioritizing quick fixes over long-term solutions, leads to the wrong investment or solving problems that don’t exist.
+It could leave you with a technical debt and insufficient funds to address future issues.

 Expand Full Article